covertnine/c9-blocks/readme.txt

 The landing page templates are organized in a modal by the "content journey" step (Awareness, Consideration, Conversion) and can be accessed from the feather logo icon in the upper right corner after installing the WordPress plugin.

 Plugin can be installed from the WordPress admin via file upload, or by cloning the Github repo.
-We recommend using a [C9 supported theme](https://www.covertnine.com/c9-blocks-plugin) with the C9 Blocks plugin, but it also works with the [Twenty Twenty One](https://2021.covertnine.com), Twenty Twenty and Twenty Nineteen WordPress themes.
+We recommend using a [C9 supported theme](https://www.covertnine.com/c9-blocks-plugin) with the C9 Blocks plugin, but it also works with the [Twenty Twenty Four](https://wordpress.org/themes/twentytwentyfour/), [Twenty Twenty One](https://2021.covertnine.com), Twenty Twenty and Twenty Nineteen WordPress themes.
 We recommend using the [C9 Starter](https://wordpress.org/themes/c9-starter), [C9 Work](https://wordpress.org/themes/c9-work) theme, or [C9 Togo](https://wordpress.org/themes/c9-togo) theme to see C9 Blocks in action, or signup for the [C9 early access list](https://www.covertnine.com/forms/c9-beta) to get all of our premium themes and plugins for free!
 We currently have four blocks-based themes and four child themes available for early access list subscribers and an exclusive [C9 Blocks Animation Plugin](https://c9.covertnine.com/c9-animation-plugin/) to animate any core WordPress blocks or C9 Blocks.

 For an overview of each of the blocks, and more up to date documentation, head over to our [documentation site](https://c9.covertnine.com)